Josiebeepboop/stock-analysis/README.md

         tickers(11) = "VSLR"
 ```

-2. The original code was littered with magic numbers.
+2. The original code was littered with magic numbers, i.e. hard coded values.
+This creates a problem if the client wants to add tickers in the future.

 ```
 '4)  Loop through the tickers